klingebj/shamir_bip39_2039/README.md

 	            'silver', 'forest', 'extra', 'hand', 'neither', 'accident']}
 ```

 Recall that each of these shares is also a valid BIP39-2039 mnemonic!
+You can use them as you would any other BIP39 mnemonic.
 Finally, the original mnemonic can be recovered from any two of the three shares

 ```
 print "Recovered from shares 1 and 2:", shares_to_mnemonic(share1=shares['share1'], share2=shares['share2'])